mickelsonmichael/nodejs-session-demo/README.md

 npm install
 ```

 If you are curious which packages have been added to the project, check out the `packages.json` file, or you can run the `npm list --depth=0` command.
-Once they are installed, you can run the `start` command to begin running the web server, then navigate to `localhost:3000` to view it in your browser.
+Once they are installed, you can run the `start` or `part1` command to begin running the first version of our web server, then navigate to `localhost:3000` to view it in your browser.

 ```bash
 npm run start